palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 ## Context

-Our implementation of AtlasDB clients and the TimeLock server were interacting in ways that were causing the TimeLock server to experience large thread buildups when running with HTTP/2 enabled [issue #1680](https://github.com/palantir/atlasdb/issues/1680).
-This was eventually root caused to long-running lock requests in excess of the Jetty idle timeout; the server would close the relevant HTTP/2 stream, but *not* free up the resources consumed by the request.
-Because
+Our implementation of AtlasDB clients and the TimeLock server were interacting in ways that were causing the TimeLock server to experience large thread buildups when running with HTTP/2.
+This manifested in [issue #1680](https://github.com/palantir/atlasdb/issues/1680).
+The issue was eventually root caused to long-running lock requests in excess of the Jetty idle timeout; the server would close the relevant HTTP/2 stream, but *not* free up the resources consumed by the request.
+Eventually, these would overwhelm the TimeLock server, resulting in a fresh leadership election.
+This is problematic as leader elections cause all locks to be lost, and thus most inflight transactions will fail.
+A concrete trace is as follows:

+1. Client A acquires lock L
+2. Client B blocks on acquiring lock L, with request B1
+3. The idle timeout for Client B's connection runs out
+4. Client B retries, and blocks on acquiring lock L, with request B2
+5. Client A releases L
+6. Request B1 is granted, but client B is no longer listening on it
+7. (2 minutes) The idle timeout for Client B will expire four times, and Client B retries with requests B3, B4, B5, B6
+8. The lock granted to request B1 is reaped, and request B2 is granted, but client B is not listening for it

+Since we retry every 30 seconds by default but only "service" one request every 2 minutes and 5 seconds, we accumulate a backlog of requests.
+Also, observe that setting the idle timeout to 2 minutes and 5 seconds does not solve the problem (though it  does mitigate it), since multiple clients may be blocking on acquiring the same lock.

 ## Decision

+S

 ### Alternatives Considered